Updated on 2025-02-27 GMT+08:00

 NOTE:

-The sharing attribute of a disk cannot be changed after the disk has been created.
+The sharing attribute of a disk cannot be changed after the disk is created.

 For details about shared EVS disks, see Managing Shared EVS Disks.